devillegna/McOutsourcing/README.md

 ```
 Set up a pk server(see /host-side):

--Build a serial port channel for simulating communication channel:
+- Build a serial port channel for simulating communication channel:
 ```
 socat -d -d pty,rawer pty,rawer
 ```
 ex:/dev/pts/2 and /dev/pts/3

--Open a new terminal and go to /host-side
+- Open a new terminal and go to /host-side

--Build a C library for computing inverse matrix:
+- Build a C library for computing inverse matrix:
 ```
 make
 ```
--Run the Classic McEliece PK storage server for communication with a simulated /dev/pts/2 serial port:
+- Run the Classic McEliece PK storage server for communication with a simulated /dev/pts/2 serial port:
 ```
 python3 ./host-mc348864keysrv.py /dev/pts/2
 ```